Batterie Anod qui charge un téléphone en USB sur une table

 However, the battery voltage largely determines the power and range of the electric bike:

-• 36V e-bike batteries are more common and offer good range for everyday use, making them ideally suited to urban commuting and short to medium distance travel;
+• 36V e-bike batteries are more common and offer good range for everyday use, making them ideal for urban commuting and short to medium distance travel;

-• 48V e-bike batteries provide significantly more power, making them ideal for riders who cover longer distances or need extra assistance to tackle steeper terrain.
+• 48V e-bike batteries provide significantly more power, making them ideal for riders who travel longer distances or need extra assistance to tackle steeper terrain.

-You should know that most electric bike batteries are removable , which makes them easier to recharge at home or at work .
-This feature also offers the possibility of securing the battery with an anti-theft device to prevent theft.
+It is important to know that most electric bike batteries are removable , which makes it easy to recharge them at home or at work .
+This feature also offers the possibility of securing the battery with a lock to prevent theft.

 Regarding the Anod hybrid bike battery , here are its main advantages:

-• ultra-compact 76Wh battery for 650 g, easy to slip into your pockets every day,
+• ultra-compact 76Wh battery weighing 650g, easy to slip into your pockets every day,

 • for a range of up to 70 km,